pleaobraga/react-scaffold/README.md

 Nowadays we need to pay attention on performace, if we do not take care of it, your project would work but slowly and the customer experience will be very frustrating.

-I created in ths project a component called **DynamicImport**, it is integrated with the webpack what is does is basically import the bundle of the content only when the component is rendered in the page.
+I created in ths project a component called **DynamicImport**, it is integrated with the webpack and what it does is basically import the bundle of the content only when the component is rendered in the page.

-It is apply on the **routes.js** file, so each page that you import will automaticaly create a new optimal bundle.
+It was applied in the **routes.js** file, so each page that you import will automaticaly create a new optimal bundle.

 This is a example how to use the DynamicImports